Streamlight ProTac HL-X

 Budget red dot with MOTAC motion activation

 Entry-level pricing favors the AR-15 in the current market.
 Budget AR-15s from Palmetto State Armory (PA-15) start around $500 for a complete rifle.
-Budget AKs have risen in price as imports have become restricted: the Century Arms WASR-10 runs $700-800 and the Zastava ZPAP M70 runs $800-900.
+Budget AKs have risen in price as imports have become restricted: the Century Arms WASR-10 runs around $900 and the Zastava ZPAP M70 runs $1,100-1,200.
 The days of $400 WASRs are over.
+Decided on the AK side?
+Our best AK-47 rifle guide ranks which AK to buy from the budget WASR-10 up to the milled Arsenal SAM7.

 At the mid-range, prices converge.
 A BCM Recce or Aero Precision complete rifle costs $900-1,400.
 A WBP Fox or Arsenal SAM7R costs $1,000-1,400.
 At the premium tier, Daniel Defense and Knight's Armament rifles run $1,800-3,000, while Krebs Custom and Rifle Dynamics AKs cost $2,000-3,500.